Exawind/amr-wind/docs/sphinx/user/inputs_Momentum_Sources.rst

    This term turns off the sponge layer.
 This term is required for terrain simulations with periodic boundary conditions.
 The default value is 0.

+The following arguments are influential when :input_param:`GravityForcing` is used

+   .. input_param:: ICNS.use_perturb_pressure

+   **type:** Boolean, optional, default = false

+   When this option is off, the GravityForcing term is simply :math:`g`, which becomes :math:`\rho g` when included in the momentum equation.
+By activating this option, the momentum term applied by GravityForcing will become :math:`(\rho - \rho_0) g`, where :math:`rho_0` is some constant reference density profile.
+The reference density field can be created by either MultiPhase physics or anelastic ABL physics.
+By using the reference density, the pressure field seen by the solver is represented as a perturbation from a reference pressure field, enabling pressure_outflow boundary conditions to better handle certain flows, e.g., those with equilibrium pressure gradients parallel to the outflow plane.

+   .. input_param:: ICNS.reconstruct_true_pressure

+   **type:** Boolean, optional, default = false

+   This option is only valid when the perturbational pressure form is being used, i.e., :input_param:`ICNS.use_perturb_pressure` = true.
+Reconstructing the true pressure adds back the reference pressure profile to obtain the full pressure after the pressure solve has been performed.
+This makes no difference to the flow evolution, but it changes the field available for post-processing or coupling to overset solvers.